Fatal blaze at assisted-living center raises questions on safety and firefighter staffing

 About 50 firefighters responded to the scene, including 30 who were off-duty.
 Police helped break down doors and carried about a dozen residents to safety.

 By Wednesday, city officials said they had figured out a plan to add more firefighters to each shift, initially via overtime and eventually by hiring new staff.
-The cost for the additional staffing is estimated to be nearly $1.5 million, Fall River Mayor Paul Coogan.
+The cost for the additional staffing is estimated to be nearly $1.5 million, Fall River Mayor Paul Coogan said.

 Home to around 94,000 people, the city in southern Massachusetts is one of the poorest in the state.